christiandeange/ozone/README.md

 The Ozone project for the [AT Protocol](https://atproto.com/) consists of 3 components:

 1. A Gradle plugin to compile AT Protocol schemas into usable Kotlin classes.
-2. Compiled bindings for the [Bluesky Social](https://bsky.app) service.
+2. Multiplatform APIs for the AT Protocol spec that can be used with any compatible service, including [Bluesky Social](https://bsky.app).
+   - Supports Android, JVM, JavaScript, and iOS.
-3. An example Android/Desktop client for Bluesky Social that uses those generated bindings.
+3. Example client apps that demonstrate usage of those APIs.

 > **Warning**
 >